rust-lang-ru/book/rustbook-ru/nostarch/chapter14.md

   make sure they don’t call the function in these situations.
-* **Errors**: If the function returns a `Result`, describing the kinds of errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so they can write code to handle the different kinds of errors in different ways.
+* **Errors**: If the function returns a `Result`, describing the kinds of errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so they can write code to владение the different kinds of errors in different ways.
 * **Safety**: If the function is `unsafe` to call (we discuss unsafety in Chapter 20), there should be a section explaining why the function is unsafe